 Interest rate options afford the buyer the right to receive payment based on the spread between the yield of the underlying security on the expiration date and the original strike rate of the option, net of fees.

-Interest rate options in the United States feature “European style” options exercise terms, which means they can only be exercised on the expiration date.
+Interest rate options in the United States feature “European-style” options exercise terms, which means they can only be exercised on the expiration date.

-This contrasts with equity options, which more often contain “American style” exercise terms.
-This means they can be exercised at any time before they expire.
+This contrasts with equity options, which more often contain “American-style” exercise terms.
+That means they can be exercised at any time before and on the expiration date.

-In the event that interest rates don’t move in the option holder’s favor enough to overcome the strike rate, the option will expire worthless and the option holder incurs the total loss of their premium.
+In the event that interest rates don’t move in the option holder’s favor enough to overcome the strike rate, the option will expire worthless, and the option holder incurs the total loss of their premium.

 We’ll cover how this dynamic plays out with respect to both interest rate calls and puts.